feateq/feateq.github.io/pages/documentation.md

 ### Page/Post with or without metadata
-If you want to show metadata like categories, tags and date at the end of the page, just enter `show_meta: true`.
-It's on by default.
+You can show metadata, such as categories, tags and a date at the end of the page, just enter `show_meta: true`.
+By default, it's turned on.
 You can change it via `_config.yml`.
-To turn of metadata just enter – *yes, you guessed right* – `show_meta: false`.
+To turn off metadata, enter `show_meta: false`.